 - Weight: 57 lbs.

-It handles TIG welding very well too though the lower limit of 10 amps makes working with some very thin materials a bit trickier than I’d like.
-My only real complaint was the quality of the ground clamp, it’s really poor and I don’t think it will last very long at all.
+It handles TIG welding very well, too, though the 10-amp lower limit makes working with some very thin materials a bit trickier than I’d like.
+My only real complaint was the quality of the ground clamp; it’s really poor, and I don’t think it will last very long.

-Having said that, it’s easy and cheap to swap this out for a clamp from another manufacturer which is what I did.
-Read more about this welder in this detailed article.
+Having said that, it’s easy and cheap to swap this out for a clamp from another manufacturer, which is what I did.
+Read our Everlast PowerMTS 251Si review for a full test report.

 Pros & Cons Summarized